 Greenfield are also pioneering the use of Radan’s logistics suite in the UK.
 “It allows us to take the raw demand from our ERP/MRP system and manage it in a number of ways,” says Gary Burnard.
 “The Order Manager and Material Manager functions help us interpret what’s needed to be done in the factory in a more efficient way.”

 They first saw the logistics package, all of which is currently not readily available in the UK, at the Euroblech exhibition.
-“I hadn’t seen anything like it before – developed specifically for sheet metal equipment and recognizing exactly what sheet metal manufacturing companies need.”
+“I hadn’t seen anything like it before – developed specifically for sheet metal equipment and recognising exactly what sheet metal manufacturing companies need.”

-Gary Burnard says: “We can take a number of components and put them together for a particular machining process, paint color, or just a target date, rather than reasons of them simply being from single job.
+Gary Burnard says: “We can take a number of components and put them together for a particular machining process, paint colour, or just a target date, rather than reasons of them simply being from single job.
 It increases our ability to plan and improve that particular function, meaning we’re as agile, flexible and competitive as possible.”

 The company have used Radan since the arrival of their first CNC machine.
 “Then, as now, it was the market leader in sheet metal CAD/CAM software in the UK, and was the obvious choice for us.
 The 3D facilities were the best we’d ever seen for sheet metal, and the CNC programming was so simple and easy to pick up.”